Smithwick's: History

 By 1900, output was at an all-time low and the then owner James Smithwick was advised by auditors to shut the doors of the brewery.
 Instead, James reduced the range of beers they produced and set out to find new markets.
 He secured military contracts and soon after saw output increase again.
 James' son, Walter, took control in 1930 and steered the brewery to success through the hardships of both World War II and increasingly challenging weather conditions.
 By January 1950, Smithwick's was exporting ale to Boston.

 Smithwick's was purchased from Walter Smithwick in 1965 by Guinness and is now, along with Guinness, part of Diageo.
 Together, Guinness & Co. and Smithwick's developed and launched Smithwick's Draught Ale in 1966.
 By 1979, half a million barrels were sold each year.
 In 1980, Smithwick's began exporting to France.
 In 1993, Smithwick's Draught became Canada's leading imported ale.

-By 2010, Smithwick's continued to be brewed in Dundalk and Kilkenny with tankers sent to Dublin to be kegged for the on trade market.
+By 2010, Smithwick's continued to be brewed in Dundalk and Kilkenny, with tankers sent to Dublin to be kegged for the on-trade market.
 Cans and bottles were packaged by IBC in Belfast.

-Production in the Kilkenny brewery finished on 31 December 2013 and Smithwick's brands are now produced in the Diageo St.James's Gate brewery in Dublin.
+Production in the Kilkenny brewery finished on 31 December 2013 and Smithwick's brands are now produced in the Diageo St. James's Gate Brewery in Dublin.

-In 2017 Walter Smithwick's son, Paul, launched Sullivan's Ale with his son, Daniel, which has its home in Kilkenny.
+In 2016 Walter Smithwick's son Paul launched Sullivan's Ale with his son Daniel, which has its home in Kilkenny.
 The original Kilkenny site was sold to Kilkenny County Council, with a small portion of the site dedicated to the opening of a visitor's centre, the "Smithwick's Experience Kilkenny".

 Smithwick Family

-Walter and Eileen Smithwick had 6 children; Judge Peter Smithwick, Michael, Anne, Judy, Paul and John.
+Walter and Eileen Smithwick had six children: Judge Peter Smithwick, Michael, Anne, Judy, Paul and John.

-Judge Peter Smithwick (born 1937) is an Irish judge, and Chairman and Sole Member of the Smithwick Tribunal, a Tribunal of Inquiry into the events surrounding the killing of Chief Superintendent Harry Breen and Superintendent Robert Buchanan of the Royal Ulster Constabulary (RUC).
+Judge Peter Smithwick (born 1937) is an Irish judge, and chairman and sole member of the Smithwick Tribunal, a Tribunal of Inquiry into the events surrounding the killing of Chief Superintendent Harry Breen and Superintendent Robert Buchanan of the Royal Ulster Constabulary (RUC).

 Paul Smithwick (born 1943) launched Sullivan's Ale in 2016 with his son Daniel.
-His eldest daughter Emma Smithwick is a well-known TV producer in London.
-His daughter Georgina is a technology entrepreneur, named by Sunday Times as Top 100 Innovators in Great Britain.
+His eldest daughter, Emma Smithwick, is a well-known TV producer in London.
+His daughter Georgina is a technology entrepreneur, named by Sunday Times as one of the Top 100 Innovators in Great Britain.

+The Smithwick Family, also owned a Wholesale Cash and Carry business trading as Kilkenny Wholesale Cash and Carry based at New Street, Kilkenny City.
+A spin off from their core brewing business.
+And a member of the National Wholesale Grocers Alliance and later Stonehouse Marketing buying groups.
+This business was sold in 2006 to Barry Group in Mallow, owners of Costcutter and Carryout Franchises in the Republic of Ireland, with the cash and carry being closed and the distribution business transferred to a central distribution centre in Mallow, Co.
+Cork.